Kyagara/hagelslag-go/README.md

 - The amount of workers/tasks running might not be good, find a better default based on some values.

-- Add more checks for response size, also make a better read function for HTTP, currently it reads until EOF, maybe add a limit.
+- Add a maximum read size to http scanner, currently it reads until EOF.

 - Maybe add bedrocks servers to the Minecraft scanner.

+- I think logging can be better.

 - Remove this weird virus that keeps adding Frieren in the code.